rackerlabs/docs-cloud-monitoring/api-docs/general-api-info/role-based-access-control.rst

 * :rax-devdocs:`Delete global role from user <cloud-identity/v2/developer-guide/#delete-global-role-from-user>`

-For information about implementing RBAC by using the Cloud Control Panel and other RBAC-related topics, see the following Rackspace Knowledge Center articles:
+For information about implementing RBAC by using the Cloud Control Panel and other RBAC-related topics, see the following articles in the Rackspace Support how-to collection:

-- `Getting Started with role-based access control (RBAC)`_
+- :how-to:`Getting Started with role-based access control (RBAC) <getting-started-with-role-based-access-control-rbac>`

-- `Managing role-based access control through Cloud Control Panel`_
+- :how-to:`Managing role-based access control through Cloud Control Panel <managing-role-based-access-control-rbac>`

-.. comments  Reference URLs

-.. _Managing role-based access control through Cloud Control Panel: http://www.rackspace.com/knowledge_center/article/managing-role-based-access-control-rbac

-.. _Getting Started with role-based access control (RBAC): http://www.rackspace.com/knowledge_center/article/getting-started-with-role-based-access-control-rbac-0

 .. _monitoring-rbac: